-Once the Samuel de Champlain arrives at Damen Shipyards Dunkerque, the Alewijnse team will begin with dismantling and removing the old equipment and cabling.
-With that completed it will move on to upgrading the power management system (PMS) and the alarm and monitoring system (IAS), replacing the fire alarm system, and then undertaking the cabling, connection and cold wire testing of the new equipment.
-In addition, Alewijnse will provide and install ATEX lighting in the gas zones, a CCTV system, a gas detection system and soft starters for the jet pumps and electric propulsion (900 and 600kW, 6.6kV).
+The electrical works included upgrading the power management system (PMS) and the alarm and monitoring system (IAS), replacing the fire detection system and then undertaking the cabling, connection and testing of cables for the new equipment.
+In addition, Alewijnse provided and installed EX lighting in the gas zones, an upgrade of the camera system, a new gas detection system and new soft starters for the jet pumps and bow thruster.

 Working with the fuels of the future

-GIE Dragages-Ports is an economic interest group that owns, maintains and charters out a fleet of seven dredgers to six key ports serving the French Atlantic coast plus Marseille in the Mediterranean.
-It is 50% owned by the seven ports and 50% by the French State.
-The conversion of the Samuel de Champlain is part of an EU-supported initiative to promote LNG propulsion in short-sea vessels operating along the European Atlantic coast, supported by funding from the European Commission’s Connecting Europe Facility programme.
-The conversion of the Samuel de Champlain will demonstrate the feasibility of using LNG as a fuel on smaller vessels, and allow GIE Dragages-Ports to fulfil its mission of optimising costs via lower fuel bills and less engine maintenance, while at the same time delivering greatly reduced emissions of CO2.
+Samuel de Champlain is a 117-metre, 8500m³ trailing suction hopper dredger, owned by GIE Dragages-Ports, based in Rouen, France, and operated by the port of Nantes-Saint-Nazaire.
+Her conversion is part of an EU-supported initiative to promote LNG propulsion in short-sea vessels operating along the European Atlantic coast, supported by funding from the European Commission’s Connecting Europe Facility programme.
+Its goal is to demonstrate the feasibility of using LNG as a fuel on smaller vessels, and allow GIE Dragages-Ports to fulfil its mission of optimising costs via lower fuel bills and less engine maintenance, while at the same time delivering greatly reduced emissions of CO2.